paclic2023/paclic2023.github.io/_pages/home.md

 layout: splash
 permalink: /
 header:
-  overlay_image: "/assets/images/singapore/singapore_wallpaper.jpg"
+  overlay_image: "/assets/images/singapore/building.jpg"
-  caption: 'Photo from <a href="https://wallpaperaccess.com/singapore">WallpaperAccess</a> '
+  caption: 'The Hong Kong Polytechnic University'
 excerpt: "Hong Kong <br>December 2&ndash;4, 2023"
 ---

 ## Welcome!
-The 37th Pacific Asia Conference on Language, Information and Computation (PACLIC 37)
+The 37th Pacific Asia Conference on Language, Information and Computation (PACLIC 37) will be in Hong Kong, from December 2-4, 2023, at The Hong Kong Polytechnic University.

+PACLIC 37 emphasizes the synergy of theoretical frameworks and processing of natural language, providing a forum for researchers from different fields to share and discuss progress in scientific studies, development and application of the topics related to the study of languages.

+Deadline for papers is July 16, 2023 and the papers need to be submittted at [our Easychair platform](https://easychair.org/conferences/?conf=paclic37).
+For more information, visit [here](/calls/main_conference_papers/).

 ## News